rubenzuurman/study-hours-visualizer/README.md

 ## Environment Variables
 ### Paths
 Environment variables are stored in an environment file called `.env`.
 The `DATAPATH` entry controls which file is interpreted as the study hours file.
-The `SAVEPATH` entry controls where the generated image is saved.
-Both of these variables can use the `$CWD$` macro to specify paths relative to the execution path of the application (which is probably the repository folder).
+The `IMAGEPATH` entry controls where the generated image is saved.
+The `STATSPATH` entry controls where the generated statistics file is saved.
+All of the preceding variables can use the `$CWD$` macro to specify paths relative to the execution path of the application (which is probably the repository folder).
 Slashes are permitted after the `$CWD$` macro but are ignored, slashes can be added to make the path more readable.
 The following is an example of a path without the macro:

 ```
 "C:\repo\study_hours_file.txt"